 We need to represent "down" and "left" in normal coordinates, so means we'll set X to (0, 1) and Y to (-1, 0).
 These are also the values of Vector2.DOWN and Vector2.LEFT.
 When we do this, we get the desired result of rotating the object:

-If you have trouble understanding the above, try this excercise: Cut a square of paper, draw X and Y vectors on top of it, place it on graph paper, then rotate it and note the endpoints.
+If you have trouble understanding the above, try this exercise: Cut a square of paper, draw X and Y vectors on top of it, place it on graph paper, then rotate it and note the endpoints.

-To perform rotation in code, we need to be able to calculate the values programatically.
+To perform rotation in code, we need to be able to calculate the values programmatically.
 This image shows the formulas needed to calculate the transformation matrix from a rotation angle.
-Don’t worry if this part seems complicated, I promise it’s the hardest thing you need to know.
+Don't worry if this part seems complicated, I promise it's the hardest thing you need to know.

 Godot represents all rotations with radians, not degrees.
 A full turn is TAU or PI*2 radians, and a quarter turn of 90 degrees is TAU/4 or PI/2 radians.
 Working with TAU usually results in more readable code.